In this article

 CAMHS specialise in supporting the psychological and emotional needs of children and young people.
 Find out more about CAMHS.

 Child development teams are led by paediatricians working closely with physiotherapists, occupational therapists and speech and language therapists.
 They assess and review a child’s needs and devise treatment programmes to encourage and support their development.
-They might also require input from psychologists, either as part of the team or from child and adolescent mental health service (CAMHS).
+They might also require input from psychologists.
+This might be either as part of the team or from child and adolescent mental health service (CAMHS).

 Community children’s nurses support disabled children at home and within community settings.
 This includes those who are technology-dependant, such as children who need tube feeding and gastrostomy care.
 They also play an important role in making sure a child’s health needs are supported safely in nursery or school.

 They can arrange a holistic assessment, which may include other services such as education and social services.
-The assessment process is led by a nominated children and young people’s health assessor and reports may be obtained from services already involved with your child.
+The assessment process is led by a nominated children and young people’s health assessor.
+They might obtain reports from services already involved with your child.
 The assessment considers what daily support a child might need with:

-Educational psychologists assess a child’s learning and provide advice to parents and education staff on appropriate interventions to support learning and improve behaviour.
+Educational psychologists assess a child’s learning.
+They provide advice to parents and education staff on appropriate support for learning and behaviour.

 Learning disability teams work with children and adults who have a learning disability and their families.

 An occupational therapist pays particular attention to hand-eye coordination, perception and manipulative skills.
-They can advise and provide suitable aids to help with everyday activities such as feeding, dressing, toileting, bathing and play for younger children, plus writing skills for older children.
+They can advise and provide suitable aids to help with everyday activities.
+These include feeding, dressing, toileting, bathing and play for younger children, plus writing skills for older children.

 A paediatrician is a doctor who specialises in looking after babies, children and young people.
-A paediatrician can coordinate and liaise with other agencies involved in the management, care and education of the child and family.
+A paediatrician can coordinate and liaise with other agencies involved in your child’s care.